ylecuyer/survey-gizmo-ruby/README.md

 ## Adding API Objects

-Currently, the following API objects are included in the gem: `Survey`, `Question`, `Option`, `Page`, `Response`.
+Currently, the following API objects are included in the gem: `Survey`, `Question`, `Option`, `Page`, `Response`, `EmailMessage`, `SurveyCampaign`, `Contact`.
 If you want to use something that isn't included you can easily write a class that handles it.
-Here's an example of the `SurveyGizmo::API::Survey` class:
+Here's an example of the how to do so:

-	class Survey
+	class SomeObject
 	  # the base where most of the methods for handling the API are stored
 	  include SurveyGizmo::Resource